hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 A down jacket is an essential piece of clothes when planning an overnight trip outdoors or during winter time.
 A down jacket keeps you much warmer compared to a fleece jacket.

-Further, down jackets are designed for different activities or environments, e.g., urban or outdoor adventures.
+Further, down jackets are designed for different activities or environments, e.g., urban or outdoor adventures like hiking, backpacking, climbing or snowshoeing.

 Usually, I wear a [fleece jacket](http://www.hikeventures.com/best-fleece-jackets/) as a mid-layer when I go hiking.
 When it get’s windy I pull on a [wind jacket](http://www.hikeventures.com/best-windjackets/).
 If I sit around in my camp, I switch my fleece to a down jacket.